 Public care, schools, and many other areas suffer from too extensive documentation requirements and over-complicated digitisation.
 For example, we could probably get several thousand doctors and nurses at no additional cost if the groups 'screen time' "was reduced by 20%.

 Simplicity has many skilled and eloquent opponents.
 It is not easy to find the right simplicity.
+It takes creativity, analysis and some courage.

 Learning from others